 Italians understand the complex relationship between temperature and taste better than government health zealots wielding thermometers.
 Recipes are often quite specific about the temperature at which the dish needs to be served.
 Some soups, for example, are to be served “tepido” or tepid.
 Most of what we would call “cold” appetizers are actually served at room temperature, or “temperatura ambiente.”
 Seldom is a savory dish served cold in Italy.

-You see, cold food knocks your taste buds for a loop, freezing them to all but primary tastes like salt and sour—which is why the food tastes overly salty and lemony.
+As I’ve mentioned before, cold food knocks your taste buds for a loop, freezing them to all but primary tastes like salt and sour—which is why the food tastes overly salty and lemony.

-(To be fair, a restaurant owner in the neighborhood—who shall remain nameless to protect the food savvy with good taste—told me that it is possible to have health inspectors overlook room temperature appetizers if you run a spotlessly clean kitchen.)
+(To be fair, a restaurant owner in the neighborhood—who shall remain nameless to protect the food savvy with good taste—told me that it is possible to have health inspectors overlook room-temperature appetizers if you run a spotlessly clean kitchen.)

 So there you have it.
 Temperature matters, unless you enjoy a tasteless world.